 Things to Know About Skiing the Gerlitzen Alpe, Austria

 - The ski season runs from end of November/beginning of December to the end of March.

 - One day ski ticket costs start from around €31 with the afternoon being cheaper.
 Day passes with first-run morning entry cost up to €47.
 Here you can find a full list of day ticket prices.

 - Ski passes start from €84 per adult, €66 for youth, €42 for children and €70 for seniors.
 Check here for an overview of multi-day ticket costs.

 - Private ski lesson costs start from €50 for one person for one hour.
 Full ski equipment rental costs start from €30 per day.
 A five-day group course costs €149.
-The Gerlitzen ski and snowboard school has further information and price guides online.

 - The Kanzelbahn lift opens at 8 am and the Gerlitzen cable car starts operating at 8:15 am, with the last lifts down around 4:30 pm.
 Lift and slope information can be found here.